EmmanuelALXSE/Low_level_prog/README.md

 Projects
 Credits
 About
-At Holberton School, there are several tracks to become a full stack software engineer.
+At ALX SE  School, there are several tracks to become a full stack software engineer.
 One of those tracks is the low level programming track which covers the following:

 Compilation
 Commenting code and following a coding style standard